 Another way to classify the product lifestyle images is according to their purpose.
 Depending on the aspects to highlight, context images come into the following categories.

-A colorways lifestyle shot lets viewers discover color variations of the same product.
+Colorways lifestyle shots let viewers discover color variations of the same product.
 This way, prospects can choose the option they like best or get inspired to combine a few.

-A flat lay product image involves a thought-out concept, composition, and color scheme that suit each other perfectly.
+Flat-lay product image has a thought-out concept, composition, and color scheme that suit each other perfectly.
 The most important feature of the flat lay image is the layout of items that could be parts of the product or elements of the product set.
 This way, a manufacturer demonstrates all components of product design but in a more creative way.

 Another important factor of a lifestyle image success is the angle choice.
 Depending on the aspect, there are 3 types of the images:

 Context images are a separate form of art, and they offer plenty of creative solutions for every product type.
 Manufacturers can use them to showcase product color and design variation, a whole set of products, the quality of the item, and simply entertain.
 Too much choice?
 Then book a demo, and have a CGI specialist consult you on the best 3D rendering solution and image format for your product!